Maine

 Adopted in 1901, this was Maine's original state flag.
 It was replaced in 1909 by the one seen atop the State House today.

-The US Civil Flag
+The American Peace Flag

 Today, we Maine State Nationals fly this flag at our homes and businesses to indicate that we recognize these locations are places of Peace on the Maine Land and Soil.